marcodelapierre/gh-workflow-pilot-container/README.md

-# gh-workflow-container
+# gh-workflow-pilot-container

-A test Github workflow to build and push a container image to ghcr.io
+A pilot Github workflow to build and push a container image to ghcr.io.